 Once you’re in sync with your partner and you’re ready to move on, we begin the campaign mode.
 Campaign mode has you play multiple games that vary in difficulty.
 The game contains a map within it.
 Once you complete a standard game you can check off ‘Prague’.
 From here, you can move onto any city connected, and attempt its game setup.
 Each city is accompanied by two numbers; the first number is how many turns you’re allowed for that game, and the second, is how many mistakes you’re allowed.

 In the basic game, all your turn tiles are placed bystander side up, and can be used for an incorrect guess or to indicate a turn has been completed.
 In some campaign games, such as Cairo, you have 9 turn tokens and 5 acceptable mistakes.
 This means that out of your nine tokens, only five are placed bystander side up.
 The other four represent turns only, so if you make six mistakes, it’s game over, regardless of how many turns you may have left.
 Complete all the games on the map, and you’ve succeeded in your campaign!

 While Codenames has long been a party game favourite of ours, we’ll no longer have to wait until other actual people come to the house to play…

-The RRP for Codenames: Duet is £21.99, and it can be found at independent game stores, which can be found using this store locatorThank you for reading!
-GirlGeekUpNorth x
+The RRP for Codenames: Duet is £21.99, and it can be found at independent game stores, which can be found using this store locatorThanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter